EpistasisLab/Aliro/README.md

 # FGLab

 FGLab is a machine learning dashboard, designed to facilitate performing experiments.
-It uses a REST API to pass data to a (MongoDB) database, which allows analytics to be performed on experiments after their completion.
+It uses RESTful endpoints to pass data to a (MongoDB) database, which allows analytics to be performed on experiments after their completion.

 ## Objects

-### Experiment
+### Experiments

 An **experiment** is one complete training and testing run of a specific machine learning **model** on a specific **dataset** with a specific set of **hyperparameters**.
 An experiment *should* be repeatable i.e. all random seeds should be specified.
 However, if the dataset contains randomness that cannot be accounted for, for example a live stream of data, then experiments will not be perfectly repeatable.
 Therefore, each with the same dataset, model and hyperparameters will be assigned a unique ID.